bugra-yilmaz/big-data-processing/README.md

 - partitioning by user id, caching join results at last stage: ```270.6``` seconds.

 Apparently, partitioning by user id (w/o caching) improves the performance of Spark for this use case.
 But, again, we need to keep in mind the fact that the results may differ when we use a remote Spark cluster and/or when we have an existing partitioning schema when storing the data on disk.

+## Further work
+- Run the Spark app on a remote cluster.
+Databricks would be a good option.
+- Measure performance with an existing, realistic partitioning schema on disk, e.g. partition ```fact.csv``` by date.
+- Bonus: Move the system to streaming.